Patrol torpedo boat PT-109: PT-157 makes final rescue, 8 August

-On 7 August, when the coastwatcher scouts carrying the coconut and paper message arrived at Rendova, PT Commander Warfield was at first skeptical of the messages and the trustworthiness of the native scouts Gasa and Kumana.
+On 7 August, when the scouts carrying the coconut and paper message arrived at Rendova, PT Commander Warfield was at first skeptical of the messages and the trustworthiness of the native scouts Gasa and Kumana.
 After finally receiving Evans' radioed message of the discovery of the 109 crew, and facing overwhelming evidence that Kennedy had returned from the dead, he cautiously consented to risk two PTs to rescue them.
 Warfield selected PT-157, commanded by Kennedy's friend and former tentmate Lieutenant William Liebenow, for the rescue, as he and his crew were experienced and familiar with the area.
 Liebenow later said that his crew was chosen because they were "the best boat crew in the South Pacific."
 PT-171 would travel ahead and radio Liebenow of any sightings of the enemy.
 Departing just after sunset from Rendova at 7:00 p.m. on 8 August, Liebenow motored PT-157 to Evans' base at Gomu Island, off Kolombangara.
 To avoid making a wake, Liebenow traveled at 10-15 kn, muffled his engines, and zigzagged to prevent being tracked by planes or shore batteries.
-The arranged signal when Liebenow picked up Kennedy on Gomu was four shots, but since Kennedy only had three bullets in his pistol, Evans gave him a Japanese rifle for the fourth signal shot.
+The arranged signal when Liebenow picked up Kennedy on Gomu was four shots, but since Kennedy only had three cartridges in his pistol, Evans gave him a Japanese rifle for the fourth signal shot.
 With Kennedy aboard, PT-157 rescued the weak and hungry PT-109 crew members on Olasana Island in the early morning of 8 August, after dispatching rowboats to pick them up.
-The 157 then motored the full crew and the coastwatcher scouts 40 mi back to the Rendova PT base, where they could begin to receive medical attention.
+The 157 then motored the full crew and the scouts 40 mi back to the Rendova PT base, where they could begin to receive medical attention.